NATA Aptitude Test 2026

 The National Aptitude Test in Architecture (NATA) is a crucial examination for aspiring architects in India.
 It opens the door to architecture schools at the undergraduate level.
-NATA is run by the Council of Architecture (CoA).
 The NATA entrance exam for architecture evaluates a candidate’s aptitude in design, critical thinking, and visual-spatial understanding—skills essential for success in this creative and challenging field.

 NATA Exam Schedule